-The Open Space & Forestry Division maintains grounds around public buildings, developed greenways, wetlands, and undeveloped natural areas and vegetation management of 62 water quality facilities.
-The City Forestry operation is responsible for maintenance of the city’s urban forest.
+The Open Space & Forestry Division is tasked with maintaining grounds around city facilities, greenways, wetlands, undeveloped natural areas as well as the city’s urban forest.

 All persons engaged in the business of performing tree care and landscaping (spraying) in Brighton must have a license.
 The Contractor’s License and Tree Care addendum must both be completed and submitted to our One Stop Customer Service Center at City Hall:

-There are many different tree species that grow throughout the City of Brighton, it is critical that you choose the right tree and location to get the most from your tree.
+A variety of different tree species grow throughout the City of Brighton.
+Choosing the right tree for the right location will help maximize the benefits from your tree.
 View the approved list of trees (PDF) from the forestry division gives more information.